byakugan-1/byakugan.io/_posts/2025-11-04-ashigaru-terminal-setup-guide.md

 Choose`Hot Wallet` as the wallet type.

 Note:`Watch‑only` lets you save a hardware wallet xpub for later use with`Mix to`.
 A watch‑only wallet cannot participate in coinjoins.
-We’ll cover “Mix to” in the next tutorial.
+We’ll cover “Mix to” in a future tutorial.

 ![Image](/assets/img/ashigaru-terminal-setup-guide/18.webp)